Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Conclusion and Discussion

-Finally, in this paper we have adopted DDPG as the main training algorithm due to its widely reported effectiveness in robot control tasks.
-However, other algorithms would also be suitable for continuous action domain such as trust region policy optimisation (TRPO)~\cite{schulman2015trust}, proximal policy optimisation (PPO)~\cite{PPO_Schulman_2017} and soft actor-critic~\cite{SoftActorCritic_Haarnoja_18}; analogously, model-based methods ~\cite{ModelBasedRL_Chua_19,SOLAR_Zhang_19} could also provide feasible alternatives to be explored in future work.
+In this paper we have adopted DDPG as the main training algorithm due to its widely reported effectiveness in continuous control tasks.
+However, our framework is sufficiently general, and other algorithms may be suitable such as trust region policy optimisation (TRPO)~\cite{schulman2015trust}, proximal policy optimisation (PPO)~\cite{PPO_Schulman_2017} and soft actor-critic~\cite{SoftActorCritic_Haarnoja_18}; analogously, model-based methods ~\cite{ModelBasedRL_Chua_19,SOLAR_Zhang_19} could also provide feasible alternatives to be explored in future work.